Franktown Gifted and Talented Information

 This link will take you to the DCSD webpage for additional information.

-Important Information: Cognitive Abilities Test (CogAT) - 2nd Grade Universal Screening
+Important Information: Cognitive Abilities Test (CogAT) - 2nd and 5th Grade Universal Screening

 Based on feedback from families and the Colorado Department of Education, and our commitment to increased equitable identification practices, we have made improvements to our Universal Screening process.
 In the spring of 2020, DCSD transitioned from the “paper pencil” CogAT to the online version.
 The online assessment platform provides for easier administration, faster results, and access to the directions in multiple languages other than English.
 (NOTE: Additional language options are in process.)

-As part of this process, ALL students in 2nd grade who have not been identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of February 23.
+As part of this process, ALL students in 2nd or 5th grade who have not been identified for gifted programming will take the Cognitive Abilities Test (CogAT) in November or February respectively.
 This assessment indicates the level and pattern of cognitive development of a student in comparison to grade and age mates.
 These general reasoning abilities, which start developing at birth and continue through early adulthood, are influenced by experiences gained both in and out of school.

 If your child is already identified for gifted programming, they will not participate in this universal screen testing.
 Your Gifted Education Facilitator will contact you directly with more detailed information about this process.